SVGator/SDK/README.md

 </details>

 ### 2.III.
 Dynamic App Creation
-This feature is intended for applications with a single user access or from pages where the owner doesn't want to have control over the application itself (an example being SVGator's Wordpress [plugin](https://wordpress.org/plugins/svgator/)).
+This feature is intended for applications with a single user access or from pages where the owner doesn't want to have control over the application itself (an example being SVGator's WordPress [plugin](https://wordpress.org/plugins/svgator/)).

-This usecase is identical to connecting users with a [popup window](#2i-connect-users-with-a-popup-window) with the exception that one should pass `appId=dynamic`.
+This use case is identical to connecting users with a [popup window](#2i-connect-users-with-a-popup-window) with the exception that one should pass `appId=dynamic`.

 See further restrictions under obtaining an [`access_token`](#3ii-obtain-an-access_token-for-a-dynamic-app).
 <br>